the-real-t30d0r/updater/README.md

 # Updater Script for Linux Enviroments.

-A small but nice shell script to protect us from security gaps caused by forgotten updates.
+A small but nice shell script to protect you from security gaps caused by forgotten updates.

 What it does?